 //Nonresident persons supplying taxable goods or providing taxable services in Guinea are required to account for VAT on all goods or services provided in Guinea.
 Article 359 II of the Tax Code provides that there is no registration threshold for nonresidents.

 A nonresident taxpayer who does not have an establishment in Guinea is generally required to appoint a tax representative.
-For more information, see Section 9.2 and Section 10.4.
+For more information, see [9.2]Section 9.2[end] and [10.4]Section 10.4[end].

 Nonresidents may be liable to register on VAT in connection with distance sales of low value goods.
 If services or low value goods are provided to customers established in Guinea via an electronic commerce platform, a registration requirement may fall on the platform.

-For more information see Section 3.1 and Section 13.3.
+For more information see [3.1]Section 3.1[end] and [13.3]Section 13.3[end].

 4. Taxable Transactions